Mandevilla vines are popular patio and outdoor plants with colorful flowers. As a tropical plant, it does well in warm environments.

 What Are Aphids?

-Aphids are small insects with soft-bodies that live in colonies.
+Aphids are small insects with soft bodies that live in colonies.
 They particularly like sucking the plant juices out of fresh new growth on plants like Mandevilla.

 Aphids reproduce fast and can produce many generations within one season.
+Females lay hundreds of eggs that hatch into “crawlers.”

 For example, one Aphid can have tens of thousands of babies within weeks.
 So, it is important to get them under control as soon as possible.

 There are different species of Aphids.
 The species can be white, yellow, light green, pink, brown, gray, or black.
-Look at an Aphid under a microscope, and you could see that some species appear to have a wooly coating or a waxy body.
+Look at an Aphid under a microscope, and you can see that some species appear to have a wooly coating or a waxy body.

 What Damage Do Aphids Cause?